AI UX Design: Non-Traditional UX design process for AI products

 • What changes do we expect post-innovation?

-Answering these questions establishes the foundation for successful AI innovation ensuring we know what we are doing, why we are doing it, and for whom.
+Answering these questions we analyze user data and establish the foundation for successful AI innovation ensuring we know what we are doing, why we are doing it, and for whom.

-Next, we conduct thorough user research, shaping and outlining job stories, which we may then place on a customer journey map.
-This helps us understand how customer needs evolve over time, how customers navigate their daily routines, and which parts of their day, journey or lifecycle could be enhanced by our product.
+That’s why, our ux professionals conduct thorough user research to collect data, shaping and outlining job stories, which we may then place on a customer journey map.
+This helps us understand how customer needs evolve over time, how people navigate their repetitive tasks, and which parts of their day, journey, or lifecycle could be enhanced by our product.

 Research deliverable example